 The Guiding Principles to their model Agreement include:

-If your contract is an agreement to help you do business, then you need to make sure its terms benefit both partners.
+As your contract is a tool to help you do business, then you need to make sure its terms benefit both partners.
 You need to aim for win-win!